 The project is currently undergoing a Planning & Environmental Linkages (PEL) study by the Alaska Department of Transportation and Public Facilities in collaboration with the Juneau engineering company DOWL.
 Six alternatives are being considered, with a DOWL presentation in May stating a bridge near the southeast end of the runway at Juneau International Airport was the highest-scoring so far — although DOT and CBJ officials have emphasized recently no alternatives have yet been eliminated from consideration.

 DOWL’s findings are being challenged by the Mendenhall Wetlands Study Group — comprised of scientists, conservationists and others.
-The group claims the assessments by DOWL and DOT contain major factual flaws in assessing damage to the refuge, and that the only viable option is a crossing at Salmon Creek since it’s the only one that doesn’t intrude on the refuge.
+The group claims the assessments by DOWL and DOT contain major factual flaws in assessing damage to the refuge, and the only option that doesn’t intrude on the refuge is a crossing at Salmon Creek, which is located closest to the current Douglas Bridge.

 However, the Salmon Creek alternative faces serious structural concerns about the 110-year-old Salmon Creek hydroelectric dam, CBJ Public Works Director Denise Koch told the planning commission on Tuesday.